endymion1818/deliciousreverie-2023/src/pages/posts/learning-serverless-with-webiny.md

 title: "Learning serverless with Webiny"
 description: "Webiny is a new CMS in the market, one that seeks to compete with other well-established headless CMS platforms and existing apps.
 But I've also come to enjoy using it for another reason...
 "
-tags: javascript, serverless, webiny, cms
+tags:
+  - javascript
+  - serverless
+  - webiny
+  - cms
 datePublished: 2020-04-03
 ---
 Webiny is a new CMS in the market, one that seeks to compete with other well-established headless CMS platforms and existing apps.
 But I've also come to enjoy using it for another reason: it's helping me learn how to apply principles of Serverless application architecture.